-Reinventing workers for the post-COVID economy
+Reinventing workers for the post-coronavirus economy

 “Many of today’s unemployed workers may find it harder than in the past to find new jobs and advance through the labor market,” Escobari wrote.

-COVID is abruptly taking out a swath of jobs that were thought to be comparatively resilient, in services that require personal contact with customers.
+The coronavirus is abruptly taking out a swath of jobs that were thought to be comparatively resilient, in services that require personal contact with customers.
 And the jolt has landed squarely on workers with little or no education beyond high school, toiling in the low-wage service economy.

 “The damage to the economy and particularly to workers will probably be longer lasting than we think it is going to be,” said Peter Beard, senior vice president for regional workforce development at the Greater Houston Partnership, an economic development group.

-What’s more, he said, COVID will intensify underlying dynamics that were already transforming the workplace.
+What’s more, he said, the pandemic will intensify underlying dynamics that were already transforming the workplace.
 Automation, for one, will most likely accelerate as employers seek to protect their businesses from future pandemics.

 Yet despite scattered success stories, moving millions of workers into new occupations remains an enormous challenge.